thomasebsmith/recipes/README.md

 ### v0.2
 - HTML UI for viewing, creating, and editing recipes and ingredients
-- Basic CSS styling for HTML UI
+- Basic CSS styling for the HTML UI

 ### v0.3
 - API and UI for searching for recipes and ingredients by name, composition,